Ferdinand Porsche: Founding of Porsche

-These projects led to two projects for Porsche, and set a precedent for the rest of the decade, with Porsche undertaking further projects for the German Government, including the Tiger tank and the Elefant tank destroyer.

-Volkswagen Beetle and Government Commission
+Volkswagen Beetle and government commission

 In June 1934, Porsche received a contract from Hitler to design a people's car (or "Volkswagen"), following on from his previous designs such as the 1931 Type 12 car designed for Zündapp.
 The first two prototypes were completed in 1935.
-These were followed by several further pre-production batches during 1936 to 1939.
+These were followed by several further pre-production batches from 1936 to 1939.

 The car was similar to the contemporary designs of Hans Ledwinka of Tatra, in particular the Tatra V570 and Tatra 97.
 This resulted in a lawsuit against Porsche claiming infringement of Tatra's patents regarding air-cooling of the rear engine.
 The suit was interrupted by the German invasion of Czechoslovakia: several years after World War II Volkswagen paid a settlement.

 Since being engaged by the National-Socialist authorities in building the Volksauto, Porsche was praised as the Great German Engineer.
 Hitler considered Czechs subhuman and Porsche was urged to apply for German citizenship in 1934.
 A few days later, he indeed filed a declaration giving up the Czechoslovak citizenship at a Czechoslovak consulate in Stuttgart.
 In 1937, he joined the Nazi Party (becoming member no. 5,643,287) as well as the SS.
 By 1938, he was using the SS as security personnel and drivers at his factory, and later set up a special unit called SS Sturmwerk Volkswagen.
 In 1942, he reached the rank of SS-Oberführer, and during the war, he was further decorated with the SS-Ehrenring and awarded the War Merit Cross.
-As the war progressed his proposed solutions to new developments became more complex and he gained a reputation in certain circles as a "mad scientist" especially with Albert Speer (mainly due to his newfound affinity for "pointy" designs).
+As the war progressed, his proposed solutions to new developments became more complex, and he gained a reputation in certain circles as a "mad scientist," especially with Albert Speer (mainly due to his newfound affinity for "pointy" designs).

 A new city, "Stadt des KdF-Wagens" was founded near Fallersleben for the Volkswagen factory, but wartime production concentrated almost exclusively on the military Kübelwagen and Schwimmwagen variants.
 Mass production of the car, which later became known as the Beetle, began after the end of the war.
 The city is named Wolfsburg today and is still the headquarters of the Volkswagen Group.